informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-Now @KryptoCoffeeCat checks whether they could swap Atom for some coins
+Now @KryptoCoffeeCat check whether they could swap Atom for some coins
 and that they cannot swap Secret for any coin: